Storage can be an issue in any home, but here are some simple ideas that won’t break the bank and will make your space more functional.

 Closet offices can create the room you need in a children’s or guest bedroom: Simply attach 2x4s to the walls of the closet, lay a piece of MDF board across the 2x4s, and glue laminate to the top and front edge of the board.
 Drill a hole in the back of the countertop for computer wires and you have a functional desk.

 Hide-a-beds are also great if you need a larger office with a sleeping area.
 The bed simply folds into the closet when not in use and folds out when it needs to be utilized.
 This keeps the flow of the room open and creates a larger office environment.
+I have one of these installed in my loft that I converted into a loft with the help of this local loft conversions in Oxford company.

 Creating storage in a small bathroom can be a challenge, but is not very hard to accomplish using a few space saving techniques.
 For tile showers that have few shelves and little storage, you can create storage on almost an entire wall of the shower by installing recessed shelves.
 Cut out a section of the wall with a circular saw along the grout lines of the tile.
 This will keep the shelves uniform in look.
 Install 2×4’s in the areas that you cut out so that the 2×4 sits about half an inch in from the tile.